The COVID-19 pandemic has impacted lives and livelihoods across the globe, and affected all aspects of development and humanitarian endeavour.

-LEGS produced a short Guidance Note which summarises how the LEGS Approach can be applied in the current situation, both to inform on-going operations and also to guide preparations for the pandemic’s eventual recovery phase.
+LEGS produced a short Guidance Note in March 2020, which summarises how the LEGS Approach can be applied in the context of the pandemic, both to inform on-going operations and guide preparations for the eventual recovery phase.

-Coronavirus and humanitarian response
+Coronavirus and Humanitarian Response

 The Sphere Handbook and the other Humanitarian Standards Partnership (HSP) initiatives, including LEGS, offer guidance on the minimum response all crisis-affected people have the right to expect.
 They establish what needs to be in place for affected populations to survive and recover with dignity.